malie/undiluted/README.md

-# undiluted - trying to immitate str8ts - broken
+# undiluted - a trying to immitate straights - broken

 Generates puzzles by searching for constellations that have only one single completion.